A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Introduction

 \subsection{Organization of the Paper}

-The remainder of the article is organized as follows.
-In Section \ref{sec: notation}, after a brief introduction of notation and preliminaries, we define various blockwise errors of $\bcZ$ as the key quantities in our perturbation bounds.
+The rest of the article is organized as follows.
+In Section \ref{sec: notation}, after a brief introduction of notation and preliminaries, we define various blockwise errors of $\bcZ$ which are key quantities in our perturbation results.
 We illustrate our main perturbation theorem in asymmetric order-$3$ case in Section \ref{sec: main results d = 3 case} and at the end of the same section, we provide the deterministic lower bound for tensor reconstruction.
-In Section \ref{sec:main}, we provide the perturbation bounds of HOOI applying on a corrupted general partial symmetric order-$d$ tensor.
-In Section \ref{sec: HOOI in partial low rank}, we discuss the tensor perturbation bounds when the target tensor has the low-rank structure only along a subset of modes.
-In Section \ref{sec: applications}, we apply our perturbation bounds to two applications, tensor denoising and tensor co-clustering.
-In Section \ref{sec: numerical study}, we corroborate our theoretical results by extensive numerical studies.
-Conclusion and discussions are provided in Section \ref{sec: conclusion and discussion}.
-Due to space constraints, all technical proofs are postponed to the Appendix.
+In Section \ref{sec:main}, our main results of perturbation bounds of HOOI applying on a corrupted general partial symmetric order-$d$ tensor are provided.
+Section \ref{sec: main theorem proof sketch} is devoted to give the proof sketch of our main result Theorem \ref{th:HOOI general} and in Section \ref{sec: applications} and \ref{sec: numerical study}, we apply the novel perturbation bounds in two applications, tensor denoising and tensor co-clustering and collaborate our theoretical results with extensive numerical studies.
+Conclusion and discussions are provided in Section \ref{sec: conclusion and discussion} and all additional perturbation results in some spectral settings and technical proofs are postponed to Appendix \ref{sec: HOOI in asymmetric case}-\ref{sec:additional-lemmas}.